Habshi dynasty: Shamsuddin Mozaffar Shah

-Shamsuddin Muzaffar Shah or Sidi Badr was the Abyssinian ruler who ruled Bengal for the longest time.
+Shamsuddin Muzaffar Shah or Sidi Badr was the Habshi ruler who ruled Bengal for the longest time.
 Intent on capturing Bengal, he first killed Habash Khan, the royal regent of Sultan Mahmud Shah II, before proceeding to assassinate the Sultan.
 Badr Shams-ud-Din ascended the throne assuming the title of Muzaffar Shah.

-He raised an army of thirty thousand soldiers; Among them were thousands of Afghans and five thousand Abyssinians.
+He raised an army of thirty thousand soldiers; Among them were thousands of Afghans and five thousand Habshi.
 He defeated the Kamata kingdom in battle and conquered their territory in 1492/92.
 In 1494 his wazir (chief minister) Sayyed Hussain led a revolt in which he was killed.

-Fall and Legacy
+Downfall and legacy

-Due to political instability and a lack of capacity to deal with injustices, Habashi rule eventually fell.
+Due to political instability and a lack of capacity to deal with injustices, Siddi rule eventually fell.
 Although Saifuddin Firuz Shah was compassionate, but he could not spread that much power.
-On the contrary, Shamsuddin Mজzaffar Shah, who was focused on expanding his power, was also focused on empowering the Abyssinians in Bengal.
+On the contrary, Shamsuddin Mozaffar Shah, who was focused on expanding his power, was also focused on empowering the Habshi in Bengal.
 Described by Indo-Persian historians as a tyrant, his cruelty was said to have alienated the nobility as well as his common subjects.
 In 1494, a rebellion led by Syed Hussain led to the death of Shamsuddin Mozaffar Shah.
 Syed Hossain ascended the throne with the name Alauddin Husain Shah.
-He expelled all the Abyssinians from power and banished the Abyssinians from the area.
-Eventually the Habashis were forced to move to different areas of the Deccan and Gujarat.
+He expelled all the Habshi from power and banished them from the area.
+Eventually they were forced to move to different areas of the Deccan and Gujarat.